qzhao19/tiny-openml/README.md

 # Open-ML-Package (ing...)
-The open-ml-package is an open-source machine learning library, it aims to provide fast, simple machine learning tools for data analysis.
+The tiny-openml is an open-source machine learning library, it aims to provide fast, simple machine learning tools for data analysis.

 # Overview